 Another standard, but still notable, observation is that each party's mixing probability is determined only by the other party's preferences.
 As attacking becomes more attractive for the attacker (x and/or z increases), the attack probability p stays constant, while the retaliation probability r increases to keep the attacker indifferent.
-As retaliating becomes more attractive for the defender (q and/or q increases), the retaliation probability q stays constant, while the attack probability q decreases, as this makes the attacker less suspect following an q signal, which keeps the defender indifferent.
+As retaliating becomes more attractive for the defender (g and/or l increases), the retaliation probability r stays constant, while the attacker less suspect following an H signal, which keeps the defender indifferent.